 Aviation Maintenance Technology (AMT)

-The Aviation Maintenance Technology (AMT) Program is a unique, 15-month airplane maintenance training program which meets a critical need for highly skilled technicians in airframe and power plant repair and certification—including full FAA Certification.
+The Aviation Maintenance Technology (AMT) Program is a unique, 2-year airplane maintenance training program which meets a critical need for highly skilled technicians in airframe and power plant repair and certification—including full FAA Certification.

 Upon completion of the 48 General, Airframe, Powerplant credits, students will be eligible to sit for the FAA licensing examinations.
 Each student will require an additional 22/23 credits of general education in order to earn the Associate in Applied Science degree.
 Start dates are offered in the Spring (January), Summer (May), and Fall (September).